Variational subspace methods and application to improving variational Monte Carlo dynamics: Estimators of the Rayleigh matrix

 \paragraph{Keep or discard imaginary parts} When estimating the energy of a single state using the local energy, the resulting estimate is complex and only becomes real in the limit of infinite samples.
 As such, the real part of the resulting estimate is taken.
 Similarly, the Rayleigh matrix is known to have real eigenvalues, but the estimators using a finite number of samples will produce estimates that have eigenvalues with a non-zero imaginary part.
 As such, we can transform the resulting estimate by discarding the imaginary part of its eigenvalues.
 In \cref{fig:estimator_difference_big}, for all estimators, we examine both keeping and discarding the imaginary part of the eigenvalue in order to identify which variant is more efficient.

-\paragraph{Inverting the Rayleigh matrix} The sum of states estimator produces $G$ and $G^{(H)}$ individually, such that they still need to be combined into $G^{-1} G^{(H)}$.
-The solution of this linear equation can be especially ill-conditioned as the states $\ket{\phi_k}$ get close to being linearly dependent.
+\paragraph{Numerical stability} The sum of states estimator produces $G$ and $G^{(H)}$ individually, such that they still need to be combined into $G^{-1} G^{(H)}$.
+The inversion of $G$ can be especially ill-conditioned as the states $\ket{\phi_k}$ get close to being linearly dependent.
+This means that the Monte Carlo error incurred by estimating $G$ stochastically is significantly amplified when taking its inverse.
 We therefore examine two methods to construct $G^{-1} G^{(H)}$.
 The first method consists in taking the inverse in high precision.
 The second method consists in taking the pseudo-inverse for a given singular value cut-off.
 We compare those two methods in \cref{fig:estimator_difference_big}.

+We note that the determinant state estimator suffers much less from the ill-conditionedness of $G$ than the sum of states estimator.
+In the sum of states estimator, the matrix $G$ that we invert is known up to Monte Carlo error $\epsilon_{\text{MC}}$.
+If we denote the condition number of $G$ by $\kappa$, the resulting error on $G^{-1}$ is bounded by $\kappa \epsilon_{\text{MC}}$.
+However, in the case of the determinant state estimator, we instead invert $\Phi(\bm s)$, which is known up to numerical precision $\epsilon_{\text{NP}} \sim 10^{-15}$.
+Assuming that the condition numbers of the matrices $\Phi(\bm s)$ for the sampled configurations $\bm s$ are of similar magnitude to $\kappa$, the resulting error is instead bounded by $\kappa \epsilon_{\text{NP}}$.
+Since typically $\epsilon_{\text{NP}} \ll \epsilon_{\text{MC}}$, we see that the determinant state estimator is expected to be significantly more stable to large $\kappa$ than the sum of states estimator.

 \paragraph{Numerical comparison} In order to compare the performance of the two estimators and their variants, we could compare the resulting estimates of the Rayleigh matrix to the exact Rayleigh matrix.
 However, when the states $\ket{\phi_k}$ start being almost linearly dependent, the exact calculation of the Rayleigh matrix starts being numerically unstable.
 While the computation of $G^{-1} G^{(H)}$ from $G$ and $G^{(H)}$ can be performed in high precision, the exact computation of $G$ and $G^{(H)}$ alone must be performed in double precision, since the overhead associated to using unoptimized high-precision libraries like mpmath makes it unpractical to use in this case.
 The small numerical error accumulated in the computation of $G$ and $G^{(H)}$ is then amplified when taking the ill-conditioned inverse of $G$.